jrz-s/micronicheR/README.md

 ## Pre-instalation

-The `micronicheR` package works correctly with R version 4.4.3, which can be downloaded from the following link: [Download R version 4.4.3](https://cran.r-project.org/bin/windows/base/old/4.4.3/R-4.4.3-win.exe)
+The `micronicheR` package works correctly with `R version 4.4.3`, which can be downloaded from the following link: [Download R version 4.4.3](https://cran.r-project.org/bin/windows/base/old/4.4.3/R-4.4.3-win.exe)